-A Part D sponsor must provide for an appropriate transition process for new enrollees prescribed Part D drugs that are not on its formulary.
+A Part D sponsor must provide for an appropriate transition process for certain enrollees who are prescribed Part D drugs that are non-formulary in order to promote continuity of care and avoid interruptions in drug therapy until a switch to a therapeutically equivalent medication or the completion of an exception request to maintain coverage of an existing drug based on medical necessity reasons can be effectuated.
 The transition policy must satisfy the requirements in the following sections.